Ever had to ride home with your dog after they’d been swimming at the lake? Or given your dog a bath, and thought they smelled worse afterward?

 Wet dog smell can be caused by natural oils and microorganisms like bacteria and yeasts that emit a foul smell when combined with water at bath time, or after playing in a lake, pond, or in the rain.
 If wet dog smell is just a result of normal doggy flora, there are several things you can do to remedy the smell.

 Groom your dog daily to brush off excess hair and debris.
-Make sure any discharge from eyes, ears, etc. and excrement and urine is wiped off.
+Make sure any discharge from the eyes and ears is removed, and excrement and urine are wiped off.

-Bathe your dog weekly or bi-weekly.
+Bathe your dog every month or as per a vet's recommendations.
 Use a good shampoo designed for dogs, and rinse residue off well.
 Be careful not to overwash as this can dry out your dog's skin and hair coat, and cause skin conditions that will make odor more problematic.

 Use a scented spray designed for dogs.
 It is important, since dogs self-groom, not to use just any type of scented spray that may be toxic to your dog.